Quantum Emulation of Molecular Force Fields: A Blueprint for a Superconducting Architecture: Anharmonicity

 \section{Anharmonicity}

-One of the most interesting features of the superconducting architecture is the possibility of emulating molecular systems with full control of the nonlinear terms.
-As sketched in Fig.~\ref{fig:the-problem}, general force field potentials are not exactly harmonic near their global minima.
+One of the most interesting features of the superconducting architecture is the possibility of emulating molecular systems with full control of nonlinear terms.
+As sketched in Fig.~\ref{fig:the-problem}, general force field potentials are not exactly quadratic near their global minima.
 A better approximation would be a quartic Taylor expansion around the minimum

 where $c_n = \partial^n_x V\left(x_0\right)/n!$.
-Introducing cubic or quartic terms in classical simulations of molecular quenches is extremely difficult, with molecules with a small number of components exhausting computational capabilities.
+Introducing cubic or quartic terms in classical simulations of molecular quenches is extremely difficult, with molecules having a small number of components already exhausting computational capabilities.
 This happens because the states involved are no longer Gaussian and cannot be efficiently approximated by a first- and second-order moments (see e.g. Ref.~\cite{huh:2010anharm}).
 However, adding such nonlinearities to the superconducting setup from Fig.~\ref{fig:setup} is rather straightforward and should be the subject of future work.

-As an example, in this section we discuss how replacing a simple LC-resonator with the SQUID setup in Fig.~\ref{fig:squid} allows us to achieve any effective nonlinearity with reasonable parameters.
-We will work with the inductive energy around the minimum of
+As an example, in this section we discuss how replacing a simple $LC$ resonator with the SQUID setup in Fig.~\ref{fig:squid} allows us to achieve any effective nonlinearity with reasonable parameters.
+We shall work with the inductive energy around the minimum of

 which contains the static contribution of the linear inductor, $L$, the effective Josephson energy of the SQUID, $E_J$, and the external fluxes trapped in the loops, $\Phi_s$ and $\Phi$.
-In order to prove \emph{universality} up to fourth order, we only have to find the energy minima of $V\left(\phi\right)$ and verify that it can be expanded as Eq.~\ref{eq:expansion} with any possible ratio of $c_3/c_2$ and $c_4/c_2$.
-To do this, we can focus on the limit in which the parabolic term $\phi^2/2L$ is the dominant contribution, as this can always be achieved replacing the inductor with a larger junction.
-The minimal energy configurations may be then obtained by expanding around $\phi=0$, which yields the solution $\phi_\text{min} \simeq \Phi/\left(1+L_J/L\right)$, where $L_J\left(\Phi_s\right) = \varphi_0^2/E_J\left(\Phi_s\right)$ is the effective Josephson inductance.
-Notice that the Taylor expansions around the energy minimum starts at the second order, with $\partial_\phi^2 V \sim 1/L$.
-The cubic and cuartic corrections are also found to be
+In order to prove \emph{universality} up to fourth order, we only have to find the energy minima of $V\left(\phi\right)$ and verify that it can be expanded like Eq.~\ref{eq:expansion} with any possible ratio of $c_3/c_2$ and $c_4/c_2$.

+To achieve these ratios, let us focus on the limit in which the parabolic term $\phi^2/2L$ becomes the dominant contribution, as this can always be achieved by replacing the inductor with a larger junction.
+The minimum energy configuration may be obtained by expanding around $\phi=0$, which yields the solution $\phi_\text{min} \simeq \Phi/\left(1+L_J/L\right)$, where $L_J\left(\Phi_s\right) = \varphi_0^2/E_J\left(\Phi_s\right)$ is the effective Josephson inductance.
+Notice that the Taylor expansion around the energy minimum starts at the second order, with $\partial_\phi^2 V \sim 1/L$.
+The cubic and quartic corrections are found to be